deondigital/api-client/Readme.md

 # REST client for Deon Digital's API

+## Changelog

+### Unreleased

+* The functions for calling reports, `report` and `reportOnContract` have been moved to the `DeclarationsApi`.
+The latter has been renamed `reportOnDeclaration` and now takes a declaration id instead of a contract id.

 ### [12.2.0] - 2020-01-09

 * Add `CallError`, `CSLError`, and `SerializationError` to possible `CheckError` types.